 - Protected Information Discovery Tools.
 Personally Identifiable Information (PII) is an umbrella term for information linked to an individual's identity, such as Social Security Numbers, drivers' license data, and credit card or bank account information and which can be used to facilitate identity theft.
 PII Discovery Software is used to scan University-owned computers to assist in identifying such data so the appropriate action can be taken to secure it.

-- Secure wireless.
-The secure wireless network at HSU provides all the benefits of the regular wireless service - anytime, anywhere access to the Internet.
-By using secure wireless, staff, faculty, and graduate students can access more of the wired network, including departmental file shares and wired printers, enabling them to work productively anywhere on campus using personal or University-owned devices.
+- Secure wireless. eduroam is the secure wireless network used at HSU; it provides all the benefits of the regular wireless service - anytime, anywhere access to the Internet - with additional security.
+Staff, faculty, and graduate students can access more of the wired network, including departmental file shares and wired printers, enabling them to work productively anywhere on campus using personal or University-owned devices.

 - Virtual Private Network (VPN).
 A secure communication channel that enables staff and faculty to access their office computers from off campus via a secure web interface.